 Cookie Settings.
 You can customize your Cookie consent preferences on our website through the Cookie Settings link.

 Push notifications and device permissions.
 When you use our mobile application, you may initially opt-out of push notifications that we may send you or revoke any permissions you previously granted to us at any time such as permission to access your camera or camera roll, Bluetooth, microphone, Siri, search, push notifications, background app refresh and/or cellular data access, by changing the settings on your mobile device.

 Geolocation data.
 You may allow or disallow Helo to collect geolocation data by enabling or disabling location services on your device.
 If you decline to grant Helo access to this data, we will not be able to provide certain Services, capabilities, or features to you.

 Wellness Data.
-You can disable collection of additional Wellness Data by un-pairing your Helo device from your smartphone.
+You can disable collection of additional Wellness Data by un-pairing your Helo Products from your smartphone.

 Marketing communications.
 We will give you the ability to opt-out of marketing-related emails and other communications by going to our preferences management page, or by following the opt-out or unsubscribe instructions contained in the message.
 You cannot opt-out of receiving certain non-marketing emails regarding the Service.

 Online tracking opt-outs.
 There are a number of ways you can opt-out of certain interest-based advertising and other online tracking activities, which we summarize in the “Online tracking opt-outs” section above.

 Do Not Track.
 Some Internet browsers may be configured to send “Do Not Track” signals to online services.
 The Services do not currently support “Do Not Track” requests or similar signals.